Out of the Box – how to resolve simple litter box problems

 Most cats and kittens will instinctively use a litter box.
 This is reinforced by their mother by the time they find a home.
 They will look for a convenient place to dig and cover their eliminations when they get to their new home.

-If a cat or kitten suddenly starts eliminating someplace other than its litter box, it may be ill, anxious or fearful.
+If a cat or kitten suddenly starts eliminating someplace other than the litter box, he or she may be ill, anxious or fearful.
 Cats rarely show pain because their biology teaches them not to in order to avoid predators.
-Other than crying, this is the only way it has of communicating this with you:
+Other than crying, this is the only way they have of communicating this with you: